Jebba: Land tussle

-Millitant but peace loving
+Militant but peace loving

-Land and/or chieftaincy tussle has always been characterized by chaos and bloodshed in Yorubaland but because the Okedare family are peace loving people; Jebba is still witnessing peace up till today.
+Land and/or chieftaincy tussles have always been characterized by chaos and bloodshed in Yorubaland but because the Okedare family are peace loving people, Jebba is still witnessing peace up till today.
 Only very few families in Yorubaland could be as tolerant as the Okedare family on the issue of land ownership.

 With the advent of education and civilization and in keeping with the rules of law, the Okedare family are no longer interested in fighting their opponents with guns, bows/arrows, spear and the like, but they are as militant as they were two centuries ago.
 Instead of causing a threat to lives and properties through extra-judicial means the Okedare family has changed their tactics to that of resolving disputes through the law courts, fighting to uphold the truth and preservation of both their dignity and their ancestral properties which has now become a legacy.
 The other invisible but powerful testimonies in the lives of the Okedare family members include peace loving, courtesy, humility, hospitality, search for truth, truthfulness, firm belief and Obedience to laws and orders to mention but few.